trustgraph-ai/trustgraph/README.md

 - **Prompt Management**: Edit all LLM prompts used in the platform
 - **Agent Tools**: Define tools used by the Agent Flow

-## GraphRAG
+## Context Engineering

-TrustGraph features an advanced GraphRAG approach that automatically constructs Knowledge Graphs with mapped Vector Embeddings to provide richer and more accurate context to LLMs for trustworthy agents.
+TrustGraph features a complete context engineering solution combinging the power of Knowledge Graphs and VectorDBs.
+Connect your data to automatically constructs Knowledge Graphs with mapped Vector Embeddings to deliver richer and more accurate context to LLMs for trustworthy agents.

-**How TrustGraph's GraphRAG Works:**

 - **Automated Knowledge Graph Construction:** Data Transformation Agents processes source data to automatically **extract key entities, topics, and the relationships** connecting them.
 Vector emebeddings are then mapped to these semantic relationships for context retrieval.
 - **Hybrid Retrieval:** When an agent needs to perform deep research, it first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
 This initial vector search **pinpoints relevant entry points** within the structured Knowledge Graph.